Matthew Tate: Early life

 Matthew Tate was born on 5 September 1837 in Benton Square, Benton, Newcastle.
 His family were miners as were many of their antecedents.

-He began writing seriously in 1854 when only 17 years old and in c1874 published his first book of poetry, followed later by "Poems, Songs and Ballads by Matthew Tate".
+He began writing seriously in 1854 when only 17 years old.
+In 1874, He published his first book of poetry, followed later by "Poems, Songs and Ballads by Matthew Tate".
 He was also a contributor to the arts sections of the local newspapers and periodicals.

 He lived all his life in Northumberland.
 He lived in Waterloo, Blyth for many years.